mathieubolla/PiLone/README.md

 PiLone
 ======

-PiLone is OpenSourceHardWare that allows quietly displaying various quantitative and/or time based data in the living room
+PiLone is Open Source HardWare that allows quietly displaying various quantitative and/or time based data in the living room

 BEWARE: This is currently a barely functionnal proto BEWARE BEWARE: The provided PCB hasn't been fabed currently.
 Do not mass order one, it may not even work...